 Award-winning British songwriter Joe Hammill has accumulated over 30 million Spotify streams (including numerous New Music Friday playlists) via his co-write cuts, as well as international chart success and extensive airplay from the likes of BBC Radio 2, BBC Radio 6 Music and BBC Radio 1.

 A long-time collaborator with Lucy Spraggan, as well as having 5 cuts on her recent album, Joe also had 7 co-writes on her album Today Was A Good Day and 2 tracks on previous album I Hope You Don’t Mind Me Writing, including the single Modern Day Frankenstein.
 Both albums charted in the top 20 of the Official UK Album Chart and received support from the likes of Graham Norton on BBC Radio 2, The Wright Stuff on Channel 5 and This Morning on ITV.

 Joe has also been working closely with emerging Belgian artist Tessa Dixson, with one of their tracks topping the Hype Machine chart and winning Studio Brussel’s prestigious De Nieuwe Lichting 2019 (‘New Class of 2019’) award.
 He also had multiple cuts on rising Belgian star Blanche’s debut album, including the single ‘Empire’.

 After winning the respected Alan Hull Award (for North East songwriting) and receiving the Graeme Miles Bursary, Joe signed a publishing deal with Sentric Music and Strictly Confidential.

-For the past few years, Joe has been honing his songwriting craft with sessions in LA, Nashville, London and beyond with the likes of Beth Nielsen-Chapman, Shelly Poole, Pete Hammerton, Ash Hicklin, Nick Southwood, Mikey Rowe, Andy Love, Mark Hill, Norma Jean Martine, Rebekah Powell, Cheyenne Medders, Shameboy, Cape Cub, Gill Landry, Hoffman, Lucy May Walker and Sarah Darling, to name but a few.
+For the past few years, Joe has been honing his songwriting craft with sessions in LA, Nashville, London and beyond with the likes of Beth Nielsen-Chapman, Shelly Poole, Pete Hammerton, Ash Hicklin, Old Sea Brigade, Nick Southwood, Mikey Rowe, Andy Love, Mark Hill, Norma Jean Martine, Rebekah Powell, Cheyenne Medders, Shameboy, Cape Cub, Gill Landry and Hoffman, to name but a few.